MRayner93/Reaction-Game/README.md

 # Reaction Game

-This project was developed as part of a training program for certified technicians.
+This project was developed as part of a trainee program for certified technicians.
 The challenge was to create a "Pocket Game" that fits within a casing measuring 2.5 cm x 4 cm x 6 cm (H x W x D).

 ## Table of Contents